 Following the formation of the Midwest Vascular Institute in 1993, the Midwest Vascular Institute Non-Invasive Vascular lab was established later in the year.
 The Vascular Lab is also affiliated with Hopedale Medical Complex, providing inpatient and emergency department patient testing when requested.
 The Vascular lab was started to provide the physicians participating at the Hopedale Medical Complex and Midwest Vascular Institute on-site diagnostic vascular ultrasound testing for their patients.
 Situated conveniently in Hopedale Hospital, quality testing services can be provided with a faster turnaround of results.

-Midwest Vascular Institute established one of the first vascular laboratories in Central Illinois to receive accreditation for noninvasive scanning of the abdominal arteries and veins, and this ICAVL accredited laboratory utilizes only certified vascular technicians.
+Midwest Vascular Institute established one of the first vascular laboratories in Central Illinois to receive accreditation for noninvasive scanning of the abdominal arteries and veins, and this ICAVL accredited laboratory utilizes only certified vascular technologists.
 Hopedale Medical Complex was also one of the first hospitals in the United States to combine an arteriography suite within the confines of an operating room in order to allow a combination of stenting and open surgical procedures to be done at the same sitting.
 Midwest Vascular Institute follows its patients with a comprehensive vascular registry to help them remain up-to-date and optimally treat their vascular disease.

 In December, 2014, HMC completed a $1 million upgrade to the existing Hybrid Angiography Suite.
 The update allows physicians to whatever they need to do as far as interventions go, plus the necessary open surgical procedures without having to move a patient.
 The upgrade also allows for complicated open and closed vascular procedures.
 The benefit to the patient is that everything is done at one time by one person.